stevenlriv/php-skit/README.md

 ## Missing

-- JSON API access to a public database
+- Review all my code to simplify it and/or make it better
-- [HB] Upload Images and Files
+- Upload multiple files using js and php
 - [HB] Users Infrastructure [reset password, new user, login, user page, logout]
 - [HB] Referal system for users
 - Web3 Wallet Connect with Infura
 - Users Web3 wallet Auth support
 - Create a MySQL.sql file